carlosd035/carlosd035/README.md

 ## Hi there 👋

 Hello!
-I'm Carlos, a 19 year old computer enthusiast, currently immersed in Computer Science at Universidade do Minho.
+I'm Carlos, a 19 years old computer enthusiast, currently immersed in Computer Science at Universidade do Minho.
 My journey into this fascinating world began when I first set foot on the university campus.

 <div>